webgov-be/webgov/_posts/2019-11-21-EBSI-workshop.md

 ### Setup
 The workshop existed of four exercises that were completed by the participants within each use case group.
-Listing all the different stakeholders and adopting a stakeholder per participant Defining positive and negative aspects or drivers or barriers for the stakeholder you adopted Further specification of these stakeholders in terms of value and incentives for the drivers/benefits e.g. Savings (Which benefits are savings?), Efficiency (Which benefits are efficiency?) or New possibilities (Which valuable possibilities does the new solution bring?) for the barriers/disadvantages e.g. Expenses (Does the new situation lead to any extra expenses?)
+1. Listing all the different stakeholders and adopting a stakeholder per participant
+2. Defining positive and negative aspects or drivers or barriers for the stakeholder you adopted
+3. Further specification of these stakeholders in terms of value and incentives for the drivers/benefits e.g. Savings (Which benefits are savings?), Efficiency (Which benefits are efficiency?) or New possibilities (Which valuable possibilities does the new solution bring?). for the barriers/disadvantages e.g. Expenses (Does the new situation lead to any extra expenses?)
-Deciding which aspects are in and out control of your stakeholder by doing a SWOT-analysis
+4. Deciding which aspects are in and out control of your stakeholder by doing a SWOT-analysis.

 ### Takeaways
 [nog aan te vullen]